This is the tenth year with Gardener Cary George in charge of the Garden.

 The Friends held a board meeting on March 21st at Golden Valley City Hall.
 Some of the mail received at the Friends post office box appears to have been tampered with and it was discussed moving the box from Lowry Ave. to another post office.
-The Friends had been in the process of creating a history album (by MPRB Naturalist and Friends member Cathy Baldwin) and an old history written by Martha Crone was found in the Shelter attic.
+The Friends had been in the process of creating a history album by Minneapolis Park and Recreation Board (the Park Board) Naturalist and Friends member Cathy Baldwin and an old history written by Martha Crone was found in the Shelter attic.
 It was discussed adding this original document to the history.
-It is unclear why this document was not known about as it accompanied Martha’s 1951 Garden Census.
+It is unclear why this document had been forgotten as it accompanied Martha’s 1951 Garden Census and writer and Friends member Martha Hellander had also retrieved it and other important papers from the Crone family home after Martha Crone died (see 1989).
 [PDF of 1971 Crone history] [PDF of 1951 Crone plant census].
 Cary George reported that the Garden would probably open late as there was snow and ice everywhere plus a ton of debris from a winter ice storm.

 The Friends of the Wild Flower Garden held their annual meeting on Saturday May 18, at the Martha Crone Shelter in the Garden.
 Former Friends Board Member and President and Eloise Butler Wildflower Gardener Ken Avery was in attendance.

-Directors elected were: Steve Benson, Harriet Betzold, Joy Davis (new), Mel Duoos, Marguerite Harbison, Juanita Lussenhop, Jack Lynch, Gloria Miller, Lon Miller, Steve & Sally Pundt, Kaye Rudberg, Shirley & Jack Schultz, Lola Wheeler.
+Directors elected were: Steve Benson, Harriet Betzold, Joy Davis (new), Mel Duoos, Marguerite Harbison, Juanita Lussenhop (new), Jack Lynch, Gloria Miller, Lon Miller, Steve & Sally Pundt, Kaye Rudberg, Shirley & Jack Schultz, Lola Wheeler.